-- 1. Work with BRTA to continue pursing expanded transit service in the region. - 2.
+- 1. Work with BRTA to continue pursing expanded transit service option in the region. - 2.
 Continue to pursue opportunities that will enhance transportation options for the underserved. - 3.
 Assist with implementing micro-transit to address first and last mile and employment-based transportation needs. - 4.
-Continue efforts to identify and further efforts to implement East/West Rail service. - 5.
-Participate in efforts related to the creation the Western Mass.
-Inner-city Rail Authority. - 6.
-Continue working with stakeholders on re-establishing passenger rail service on the Housatonic Line. - 7.
-Participate in the Northern Tier Rail Study including implementation of study recommendations.
+Continue efforts to identify and further efforts to implement East/West Rail service including: Corridor ID Program and service development plan. - 5.
+Work with stakeholders on re-establishing passenger rail service on the Housatonic Line. - 6.
+Assist in efforts to implement findings and recommendation of the Northern Tier Rail Study